 Remove the insulation from each conductor or core of the flex, about 10mm or just less than half an inch should be fine.
 You can either do this with a knife or use the snips.
 A snips is perfectly good as a wire stripper.
 With a bit of practice, all you need to do is grip the conductor, while cutting slightly through the insulation, and pull.
 Try this on some scrap flex first.
 Whichever way you bare the insulation, it's important to avoid breaking any strands of the copper conductor.

 Step 4: Twist the Strands and Double Them Over

 Twist the strands of each core of the flex and double them over.
 This keeps them together and stops them spreading out when the terminal screws are tightened.
 Doubling over the ends also ensures the screw has more wire to tighten down on.
 This is particularly important if the flex is light gage, in which case the screw may push the conductor out of the away as it is tightened, and only catch the edge of it.

 Step 5: Loosen the Screws on the Strain Relief (Cable Grip)

 Step 6: Feed the Brown Wire into the L (Live) Terminal

 Step 7: Connect the Green/Yellow Earth Wire into the E (Earth) terminal

 Make Sure the Wires Are Caught by the Screw

 Step 8: Finally Connect the Blue Wire to the N (Neutral) Terminal

-Tighten the Strain Relief and Replace the Cover
+Step 9: Tighten the Strain Relief and Replace the Cover

-Checking the Fuse in a Plug
+How to Check the Fuse in a Plug

-You can check whether the fuse in a plug is ok using a multimeter.
-In fact it's a good idea to have one of these in your home toolkit if you do any basic DIY.
+You can check whether the fuse in a plug is ok using a multimeter set to the continuity range.
+In fact, it's a good idea to have one of these in your home toolkit if you do any basic DIY.
 Check out my guide to using a multimeter here: